SwissClinicalTrialOrganisation/secuTrialR/inst/extdata/sT_exports/README_sT_exports.md

 - **longnames** - contains a collection of secuTrial exports with long table names
 - **shortnames** - contains a collection of secuTrial exports with short table names
 - **export_options** - contains a collection of secuTrial exports with differing export options
+- **change_tracking** - contains exports with differing project setups and without any case data

 ## File naming